28 March 2022 | Financial Planning & Analysis

 The best solution, however, is to use a scenario planning platform to generate multiple cash flow projections that give you an idea of what cash flow will look like in various situations (for example, comparing your high revenue estimate with your low revenue estimate).

-We recommend modeling these three scenarios:
+We recommend your cash flow planning involves modeling these three scenarios:

 scenario comparison